neumont-gamedev/neumont-gamedev.github.io/_posts/GameDev-CPP/2024-07-05-gamedev-cpp-fmod.md

 <img src="fmod-installer.jpg" alt="Installer" width="75%"/>
 </div>

-+ Create a folder in the Solution directory called "ThirdParty", if one doesn't exist
++ Create a folder in the **Source** directory called "ThirdParty", if one doesn't exist
   + **ThirdParty** will contain libraries from external developers to be used in the project
 + Create a folder in the **ThirdParty** folder called "fmod"
 <div align="left">